innovacy/Up/README.md

   * To be easier to read
   * To provide an example implementation of how you can use Up!

-Once you install Up!, you can browse the documentation in your browser where you installed Up! and you can use these files as starting point to modify and experiment with.
+Once you install Up!, you can browse the documentation by opening http://<yourhost>/docs/ in your browser and you can use these files as starting point to modify and experiment with.

 Browse the documentation: